artefactory/train-fastai-custom-aiplatform/README.md

     - TEXT_COL_NAME: Name of the text column in your labelled dataset
     - LABEL_LIST: List of the labels to be taken into account (referring to the columns of your one-hot encoded dataset)

+    For example, we'll use in this tutorial a dataset containing three columns: "text_clean" for text, and "skincare" and "makeup" for labels.
+    These two values are the only one to be modified if you provide your own training dataset.

   - Name of the variables that will be created during the training:
     - LABEL_COL_NAME: Name of the column containing the separated labels, that will be created from your one-hot encoded columns
     - LABEL_DELIM: Delimiter between your labels in your LABEL_COL_NAME column